sinclairzx81/typemap/readme.md

 ## Syntax

-TypeMap provides a TypeScript syntax parser that can be used to create types.
+TypeMap provides a TypeScript syntax parser that can be used to create library types.
 TypeScript parsing is implemented at runtime as well as in the TypeScript type system.
+It is provided as a convenient means of creating and composing library types under a common syntax.
+Be mindful, syntax parsing in the type system can reduce inference performance.

 ### Types

-Syntax types can be created by passing a string parameter to any ibrary mapping function.
+Syntax types can be created by passing a string parameter to any library mapping function.
 TypeMap supports most TypeScript annotation syntax.
 If the string contains a syntax error, the function will return a `never` type. ([Example](https://www.typescriptlang.org/play/?moduleResolution=99&module=199#code/JYWwDg9gTgLgBAbzgFQJ5gKYCEIA84C+cAZlBCHAOQACAzsAHYDGANgIbBQD0M6GIbMJQBQwphAa14yOAF4UfHLgAUlJLgBccAIyFKASjhHjJ02aNcucQCjkgeD+44ydK3IA8gCMAVhiYwAPEjC5sEhoWHmlsaaKAAywDAYUGwsftoAfEHhWdnhkQQZYhJScADKcgqYSqoAhLUGOVmRgDLkDkXwJS4AchgAbolAA))

 ```typescript
 import { TypeBox } from '@sinclair/typemap'